confluentinc/ksqldb-recipes/docs/cybersecurity/ddos/index.md

 This solution uses ksqlDB's ability to [model](https://www.confluent.io/blog/ksqldb-techniques-that-make-stream-processing-easier-than-ever/) and [query](https://docs.ksqldb.io/en/latest/how-to-guides/query-structured-data/) structured data.

 ### Streaming JSON

+Let's break down commands in this application and explain the individual parts.

 The first step is to model the packet capture data using ksqlDB's `CREATE STREAM` statement, giving our new stream the name `network_traffic`: